stackhpc/ansible-lustre-demo/README.md

     - Lustre client
     - Kernel NFS server (also RDMA-capable)
     - With a port tagged `nfs:lustre` (concept is protocol:filesystem name)
+    - Mounts `/csd3/project/baz`

-The idea is that a non-lustre-capable client can mount from the NFS exporter.
+The idea is that a non-lustre-capable client in an isolated tenancy can mount from the NFS exporter.
 This is demoed in ` portal-nfs-client/` which contains terraform and ansible to create a VM with an NFS client mounting the above exporter.

 # Install